 Seeing a bank of EV chargers makes a great first impression, and shows that you take corporate responsibility and employee happiness seriously,

-Investing in EV chargers might sound expensive, as once you include installation costs, an EV charger can cost more than $10,000, and even more if the company opts for fast DC charging.
+Investing in EV chargers might sound expensive, as once you include installation costs, an EV charger can cost more than $10,000, and even more if the company opts for DC fast chargers.

 EV charging can be a net positive for a company’s budget though, if done smartly.

 The chargers will undoubtedly improve employee satisfaction and cost less than many common benefits, such as catering or fitness centers.
-Also, by making your parking spots reservable, you can charge your employees and visitors a small fee with Parkade’s help.
+Also, by making your office parking spots reservable, you can charge your employees and visitors a small fee with Parkade’s help.
 For example, you could charge $5/day for EV parking and use Chargepoint chargers (which bill users for exactly how much electricity they consumed).
 Or you could use cheaper chargers, and charge $15-20/day or $3/hr for charging, and not worry about billing precision — while charging enough to net a profit on these chargers.
+Offices can increase charging station use by allowing public charging after business hours.

 That “profit” could be used to recoup the costs of installing chargers, and pay for additional installations to be continually added.

-Parkade handles the billing, payments and reservations, so your facilities team doesn’t need to lift a finger.
+Parkade handles the billing, payments and reservations on a mobile app, so your facilities team doesn’t need to lift a finger.

-Adding EV chargers at work brings many benefits, as we’ve outlined.
+Adding EV chargers at work brings many benefits and a positive charging experience, as we’ve outlined.
 However, once the chargers are installed, companies may need to develop a strategy to manage the parking in front of the EV chargers.

 Especially at large offices with hundreds or thousands of employees, it’s smart to develop a plan to share the spots equitably among employees, and solve three potential problems that often arise with EV chargers are offices: